Coronavirus (COVID-19) update.

 Make eye contact, give yourself space and ride with caution:

 Finally, how to check your bike is safe to ride:

 Islington Council offers free Bikeability courses and cycle skills sessions to all residents, employees and students within the borough.
 We will update this page when we are allowed to provide them again.

 Quick links to popular courses

-- I’m an adult beginner and I want to learn to ride [all sessions cancelled]
+- I’m an adult beginner and I want to learn to ride [no sessions currently available]

-- When is the next free Dr Bike session in Islington? [all sessions cancelled]
+- When is the next free Dr Bike session in Islington? [no sessions currently available]

 Bikeability is the Government-recognised national standard for cycle safety, aiming to improve cycle skills for all.
 Our cycle training is delivered by qualified instructors and there are a range of courses on offer to suit all ages and abilities.